Choosing a Canadian Brokerage as a US Citizen

 4. National Bank Direct Brokerage – Their Cash and Margin accounts offer commission-free buying and selling of all US and Canadian stocks, ETFs and options.
 There is a $100 annual administration fee, but it is waived with balances greater than $20,000.

-As with picking a Canada-friendly US brokerage, the fees and policies above are subject to change so I encourage you to reach out to potential brokerages before deciding.
+As with picking a US brokerage that works with Canadian residents, the fees and policies above are subject to change so I encourage you to reach out to potential brokerages before deciding.
 Below is a list of questions that may be useful in evaluating their fit for your situation.

 Answer we’re looking for: Yes.